FrancesCoronel/personal-website-v3/site/content/adventures/2016-04-07-awesome-web-dev-tips-fullstack-academy.md

 ### Become a warrior through CodeCombat

-If you’re into gaming, then you can learn JavaScript as you defeat ogres, solve mazes, and level up.
+If you're into gaming, then you can learn JavaScript as you defeat ogres, solve mazes, and level up.

 ### Start writing technical posts or just blogging in general.

 Reflecting is always nice.

-There’s plenty of options out there: Ghost, Tumblr, Wordpress, Jekyll, Medium, etc.
+There's plenty of options out there: Ghost, Tumblr, Wordpress, Jekyll, Medium, etc.

 ### Work on side projects